Piya-l/template-LAMP-stack-with-CICD/README_DEV.md

 ## How to Build the Docker Image

 To build the Docker image for this project, you can use Docker Compose or the provided build script.
 The image build process is defined by the `Dockerfile` located at the root of the project, which is utilized by both methods.
+This `Dockerfile` specifically builds the **PHP/Apache application image**.

 ### Using Docker Compose

 This method utilizes the `docker-compose.yml` file to define the build process for the services.
+When you run `docker-compose build`, it will build the PHP/Apache image as defined in the `Dockerfile` and prepare the entire multi-service application.

 1.  **Build the Docker images:**
     ```bash